The Royal Osteoporosis Society explain what osteopenia and osteoporosis mean and how diet, lifestyle and genetic factors can affect bone density.

 Osteoporosis is often thought of as a condition that only impacts elderly people – but did you know that diet and lifestyle at every stage of life can significantly affect your bone health?
-BBC Good Food asked the National Osteoporosis Society to explain the difference between osteopenia and osteoporosis, which ages are most crucial for bone formation and their top tips for building healthy bones.
+BBC Good Food asked the Royal Osteoporosis Society to explain the difference between osteopenia and osteoporosis, which ages are most crucial for bone formation and their top tips for building healthy bones.

 What is osteoporosis?